The power of culture and vision

 John knows that true leaders have a strong purpose.
 His company vision is to become a more full replacement for cars.
 To make transportation a service, rather than a product, and to bring down the costs of car ownership.
 There are plenty of problems to solve along the way, and that’s just the way a true entrepreneur like John thrives.

-John Zimmer lyft
+Lyft co-founder John Zimmer

 What’s your vision?
 What drives you to achieve more, be more and do more good in the world?
 When you uncover your true purpose, you’ll find that hunger will destroy your fear of failure.
 You’ll turn your shoulds into musts and finally break through your limitations to build the business of your dreams.